CDC ‘carefully looking’ at school mask guidance after pediatrics group breaks from White House: Fauci

 "That is a bit different from the CDC guidelines but right now the CDC is carefully looking at that and hopefully we’ll have some now concordance of the recommendations," Fauci added, citing the "high degree of infection dynamics" behind the pediatric group’s recommendations.

-A spokesperson for AAP reiterated to Fox News that the group's universal masking recommendation stems from reasons like a "significant portion of the student population not eligible for vaccination, to protect unvaccinated students and reduce transmission, ease potential difficulty in monitoring or enforcing mask policies, potential low vaccine uptake in the community and continued concerns for variants more easily spread among kids, adolescents and adults."
+A spokesperson for AAP reiterated to Fox News that the group's universal masking recommendation stems from reasons like a "significant portion of the student population not eligible for vaccination, to protect unvaccinated students and reduce transmission, [ease] potential difficulty in monitoring or enforcing mask policies, potential low vaccine uptake in the community and continued concerns for variants more easily spread among children, adolescents and adults."

 The CDC did not immediately respond to Fox News’ request for comment.